francisjervis/venture-capital-research/vc-firms.md

 ### <summary>Abstract</summary>

 > We provide causal evidence that venture capitalists (VCs) improve the performance of their portfolio companies by replacing founders.
 Augmenting a database of U.S.- based, VC-backed startups from 1995–2008 with hand-collected information regarding turnover, we exploit shocks to the supply of outside executives via state-level changes in the enforceability of employee non-compete agreements.
-Although naive regressions of startup performance on founder replacement would suggest a negative correlation, this may be due to selection as founders are likely to leave or be pushed out of poorly- performing startups.
-Indeed, instrumented regressions reverse the sign of this effect, suggesting that replacing founders improves the performance of venture-backed en- trepreneurial firms.
+Although naive regressions of startup performance on founder replacement would suggest a negative correlation, this may be due to selection as founders are likely to leave or be pushed out of poorly-performing startups.
+Indeed, instrumented regressions reverse the sign of this effect, suggesting that replacing founders improves the performance of venture-backed entrepreneurial firms.
 Replacement helps more when founders hold CXO roles and when the incoming replacement has substantial work experience.
 The evidence points to the replacement of founders as a specific mechanism by which VCs add value.
 </details>

 ---